SHEERANER/lab-preview/content/authors/LiangBuwen/_index.md

 2) I would like to explore how to use deep learning algorithms to study epigenetics in human diseases, such as cancer and Alzheimer's Disease.
 <br>
 3) During the period of my master and undergraduate study, I also engaged in time series, agricuture, and antimicrobial resistance areas.

+Please view my personal web if you want to learn more about myself: https://lbw124765283.github.io/bwliang.github.io/